Click on Bird Paintings below.

 off the road.
 This shows both a terrible disregard and disrespect for animals as well as

 a non caring willingness to kill them and not to think of what was killed.
 Nor have I ever heard of any attempts to stop road killing, except perhaps for the underpasses that have been built out west for animals.
 But there has been no attempt on the part of car makers to make a car that would do less harm to animals.
+The contempt of animals by car corporations is evident.
+It is evident in the willingness of people to kill animals in cars or trucks too.
+Usually people say animals are stupid and get in the way of cars, but actually it is people who are stupid, driving around irresponsibly in metal boxes going 60 miles an hour, unthinking.

 Red Fox Walking, Wyoming